Chart Color Schemes

 Age

-The median age in Ferny Creek is 45 years, which is significantly higher than Greater Melbourne's average of 37 years, and also older than Australia's national average of 38 years.
+The median age in Ferny Creek is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
 Compared to Greater Melbourne, Ferny Creek has a higher proportion of residents aged 55-64 (15.1%) but fewer residents aged 25-34 (5.5%).
-According to the 2021 Census, the percentage of the population aged 75-84 increased from 5.0% to 7.3%, while the percentage of those aged 25-34 decreased from 7.4% to 5.5%.
-By 2041, demographic projections indicate significant shifts in Ferny Creek's age structure.
-The number of residents aged 85 and above is projected to grow by 194%, reaching 80 from the current 27, leading this demographic shift.
-Notably, the combined age groups of 65 and above will account for 81% of total population growth, reflecting Ferny Creek's aging demographic profile.
-In contrast, both the age groups of 25-34 and 15-24 are projected to have reduced numbers by 2041.
+According to the 2021 Census, the population aged 75-84 has increased from 5.0% to 7.3%, while the 25-34 age group has declined from 7.4% to 5.5%.
+By 2041, demographic projections show significant shifts in Ferny Creek's age structure.
+The 85+ age group is projected to grow by 194% (from 27 to 80 people), leading the demographic shift.
+Notably, combined age groups of 65 and above will account for 81% of total population growth, reflecting Ferny Creek's aging demographic profile.
+In contrast, both the 25-34 and 65-74 age groups are projected to decrease in number.